Do you wonder what happens behind the scenes when you run a spell check in PowerPoint or any other Microsoft Office program? This is what happens:

-- This opens the PowerPoint Options dialog box, click the Proofing option within the sidebar to view the interface that you see in Figure 2, below.
+- Either way, you bring up the PowerPoint Options dialog box.
+Click the Proofing option within the sidebar, as shown highlighted in red within Figure 2, below.

-- Now, click the Custom Dictionaries button (highlighted in red within Figure 2, above).
-This summons the Custom Dictionaries dialog box (see Figure 3).
-Note that there will be at least one dictionary named RoamingCUSTOM.dic (highlighted in red within Figure 3) This is typically the default custom dictionary to which you manually add new spellings.
+- Now, click the Custom Dictionaries button, highlighted in blue within Figure 2, above.
+Doing so summons the Custom Dictionaries dialog box, shown in Figure 3, below.
+Note that there will be at least one dictionary named RoamingCustom.dic, as shown highlighted in red within Figure 3.
+This is typically the default custom dictionary to which you manually add new spellings.

-- Within the Custom Dictionaries dialog box, click the Add button (highlighted in blue within Figure 3, above).
-This brings up the Add Custom Dictionary dialog box, as shown in Figure 4.
+- Within the Custom Dictionaries dialog box, click the Add button, highlighted in blue within Figure 3, above.
+Doing so brings up the Add Custom Dictionary dialog box, as shown in Figure 4, below.

-- This adds the selected dictionary within the Custom Dictionaries dialog box, as shown highlighted in red within Figure 5.
+- This action adds the selected dictionary within the Custom Dictionaries dialog box, as shown highlighted in red within Figure 5, below.

-- To remove a dictionary from the Dictionary List, just select it within the Custom Dictionaries dialog box, and then click the Remove button, as shown highlighted in red within Figure 6.
+- To remove a dictionary from the Dictionary List, just select it within the Custom Dictionaries dialog box, and then click the Remove button, as shown highlighted in red within Figure 6, below.

-- Now that we loaded a medical dictionary, PowerPoint no longer puts red, squiggly lines under words such as Abdominoplasty (see Figure 7 below).
-However, Propria Persona is still showing up as misspelled.
-You need to get a legal dictionary next!
+- Now that we loaded a medical dictionary, PowerPoint no longer puts red, squiggly lines under words such as Abdominoplasty, as shown in Figure 7, below.

-Figure 7: Do you need a legal dictionary too?
+Figure 7: Do you need a medical dictionary?